GithakaMbui/Data-Structures-And-Algorithms-in-JS/READ.md

 ##Learning and practicing data structures and algorithms.

-Practice excercise by Githaka A Mbui
+##Practice exercises by Githaka A Mbui

  ###A data structure every week